gtangg12/task-planning-bayes-factor/README.md

 $$p(a_t|g, o_{1:t}, a_{1:t-1})$$

 A naive solution is to train a model to directly predict the action using the above formulation.
-For instance, a model with a feature backbone and fine-tuned heads for each goal, which has the good property that the head is separate from each task.
+For instance, a model with a feature backbone and fine-tuned heads for each goal, which has the good property that the head is separate for task.
 However, there are several issues if the action domain is not discrete/very large e.g. position of a robot arm in space.

 - The above formulation is basically generative since the action domain is large, which is usually at least as hard as the discriminative alternative (given $a_t$ and context, determine if $a_t$ is the correct next action; discussed more in depth below).